Search is based on keyword.

 For many instances, the texture projection modes of the Texture Locator provide the needed control for applying texture layers to a surface.
 UV maps are only necessary for surfaces that require high-precision texture mapping (such as for modeling organic characters, applying a logo to a bottle in a specific way, or working with a model that has a peculiar shape).
 UV maps are also required with any real-time game engine and any object-to-object baking.
 If you don't plan to apply a texture layer to a surface, then a UV map is unnecessary.

 You generate and edit maps in the UV editing tab of the main (default) interface.
 The dedicated UV editing viewport has quick access to frequently used tools and commands.
 When working in the UV viewport, almost all the same tools, modes, and functions of the 3D Viewports apply.
 You can use transform tools, modeling tools, and even sculpting tools to edit UV maps.
 Most tools and functions are the same, but some tools behave differently.
 For example, regardless of the geometric topology, the Select Connected function only selects the connected area of a UV island when applied in the UV viewport.
+(A UV island is a connected group of polygons in a UV map.)

 To make UV maps, first select or define a Vertex Map to store values into.
 UV maps are just another type of Vertex Map that you manage within the Lists viewport.
 For information, see the Working with Vertex Maps topic.
 Once you specify the proper map type in the Lists viewport, you can select the polygons to map and invoke any tools or commands.
-For interactive tools, such as Unwrap, you can adjust the values directly in the 3D Viewport and see real-time updates of the UV map in the UV viewport.
+For interactive tools, such as Unwrap, you can adjust the values directly in the 3D viewport and see real-time updates of the UV map in the UV viewport.

 The tool or process you use to produce the map depends on the shape of the surface.
 With geometric shapes (such as a can or a box) use the Projection tool, which generates UV values with options similar to those found in the Texture Locator (such as Spherical and Planar).
 For organic shapes, use the UV Unwrap tool to produce good results immediately.
 Long, winding objects (such as a belt) can leverage the UV Peeler tool's ability to produce precise maps with uniform spacing.
 Often, the result produced by a given tool is adequate, and you can move to other tasks.
 At other times, the result provides a starting point for further refinement.
 Depending on your model, the default map generated by Modo's primitive geometry may not be appropriate or optimum for your intended use.